What Is White Hat SEO? SEO Glossary

 White hat SEO refers to search engine optimization practices that fully comply with search engine guidelines, focusing on providing genuine value to users rather than manipulating algorithms.
 These ethical techniques prioritize long-term, sustainable ranking improvements through high-quality content, sound technical optimization, and natural link acquisition.

 The term comes from old Western films where heroes wore white hats, contrasting with black hat villains.
-In SEO, white hat represents the approach that aligns with what search engines want: websites that earn their rankings by being the best answer to user queries.
+In SEO, white hat represents the approach that aligns with what search engines want, which is websites that earn their rankings by being the best answer to user queries.

 Why White Hat SEO Matters for SEO